PROPERTY JOURNAL

 Some 73% of RICS tech partners say they are now using AI as part of their services as follows.

-• Machine learning: the ability for machines to learn from data to make predictions.
-This technology is regularly used in automated valuation models.
+• Machine learning: referring to the ability for machines to learn from data to make predictions, this technology is regularly used in automated valuation models.
 Using historical property data, the model trains itself to recognise patterns and relationships between multiple variables to predict how they will affect the value of a property.

-• Natural language processing: the ability for machines to understand human language, both spoken and written.
+• Natural language processing: this describes machines' ability to understand human language, both spoken and written.

-• Generative models: the ability for machines to take inputs, such as text, video, images and audio, and use them to generate new content.
-For example, this technology could be used to automate property designs by generating architectural layouts based on given parameters such as plot size, number of rooms and local building regulations.
+• Generative models: the ability for machines to take inputs, such as text, video, images and audio, and use them to generate new content could for example be used to automate property designs by generating architectural layouts, based on given parameters such as plot size, number of rooms and local building regulations.

-• Computer vision: the ability of AI to derive information from inputs such as image and audio.
-This technology is often used in internet of things devices, for example sensors that monitor vehicle traffic flow or counting employees in an office at any given time.
+• Computer vision: AI's ability to derive information from inputs such as image and audio is often used in internet-of-things devices, such as sensors that monitor vehicle traffic flow, or in counting employees in an office at any given time.

 Examples of AI use by RICS tech partners include services provided by VU.CITY and Alice Technologies

 Alice Technologies, meanwhile, supports construction project management with AI-powered systems.
-Their platform uses AI algorithms and machine learning to simulate potential project execution scenarios, enabling dynamic scheduling, resource optimisation and risk mitigation.
+Its platform uses AI algorithms and machine learning to simulate potential project execution scenarios, enabling dynamic scheduling, resource optimisation and risk mitigation.

 Related article